hypnotox/teardown-api-stubs/README.md

-# Teardown Game Lua API stubs
+# Teardown scripting API stubs

-In this package are stubs to hint the Teardown Game Lua API for IDEs.
+In this package are stubs to hint the Teardown Lua API for IDEs.
+API Version: 0.9.0